 ...students realize their potential.
 I believe all children and teenagers can perform well in school if given proper support and encouragement from caring adults.
 Learning should be enjoyable, and not be made to seem like a chore.
 I incorporate fun and games into my tutoring activities whenever possible.
 I received excellent grades on all papers written at Duke University (master's degree) and Emory & Henry College (B.A.), and I can help high school and college...

 ...passion for learning, and I love helping students realize their own potential both in and out of the classroom.
 As a tutor, my goal is to inspire confidence and encourage a passion for education and life long learning.
 Because every student learns differently, I believe it is important to come up an individualized learning plan that best fits a student’s unique need, and that challenges and excites them.
 I also believe in laughter and I...

 Janell: Charlotte SSAT course instructor

-...had the opportunity to work with children, young adults, adults, and I have also trained other educators.
+...educator for over fifteen years.
+I have had the opportunity to work with children, young adults, adults, and I have also trained other educators.
 I completed my M.S.
 Reading degree with Texas A & M University-Commerce and my Ed.D. in Administrator Leadership with Walden University.
 I love teaching and I enjoy seeing my students gain new insights and learn more about themselves as they work to reach their goals.
-I've had the pleasure of teaching education, reading, and writing classes at the...
+I've had the pleasure of teaching...

 Amanda: Charlotte SSAT course instructor